-Based on this framework, six of the countries where data were collected, including India, can be considered 'Young Population & Developing Economies' (Botswana, Brazil, China, India, Mexico and South Africa).
-For example, 4.9% of the total population in India is aged 65+ with a GNI per capita of \$1,180.
-The remaining five countries were considered 'Old Population & Developed Economies' (Japan, the Netherlands, Spain, the U.K. and the U.S.) None of the countries from the GOT Study were located in either the quadrants 'Old Population & Developing Economies' or 'Young Population & Developed Economies.'
+Based on this framework, six of the countries where data were collected, including China, can be considered 'Young Population & Developing Economies' (Botswana, Brazil, China, India, Mexico, and South Africa).
+For example, 8.2% of the total population in China is aged 65 and older with a GNI per capita of \$3,650.
+The remaining five countries were considered 'Old Population & Developed Economies' (Japan, the Netherlands, Spain, the U.K., and the U.S.) None of the countries from the GOT Study were located in either the quadrants 'Old Population & Developing Economies' or 'Young Population & Developed Economies.'